Ricardomol/pazdera.github.io/_posts/2015-09-28-marketing-for-open-source-projects-3.md

 ## Play nice

 Don’t put down work of others to lift yours up.
-You probably thinking that your project is the best, right?
+You probably think that your project is the best, right?
 That’s why you made it and it may well be true.
-But saying things like "Unlike BlueWatermelonJS, this framework has a sane API," or "For years we had to put up with the utter piece of crap that is **O++**.
-Today, I’m opensourcing **Q++**, the programming language for the 21st century."
+Comparisons are fine, but don't say things like "Unlike **RottenWatermelon JS**, this framework has a sane API," or "For years we had to put up with the utter piece of crap that is **OMG++**.
+Today, I’m opensourcing **Gobbledygook**, the programming language for the 21st century."

 While controversy might bring you attention, it won’t create a friendly environment for your community to grow.
-Remember, in 10 years time, your project may be the severely out of date technology that someone else will be replacing.
+Remember, in 5 years time, your project may be the severely outdated technology that someone else will be replacing.

 ## Coming up next

-Your project is out there, getting it’s first users and finding the first fans.
+Your project is out there, getting it’s first users and gathering the first fans.
 Exciting!
 Keep at it and your efforts will surely pay off.
 The next time, we’ll take a look at turning users into contributors.

 Do you want to be notified when the next one comes out?
 [Subscribe](http://eepurl.com/bnBELn) to my newsletter below.
-I post new articles on Mondays.
+I publish new posts on Mondays.